dilipthelip/LearnCassandra/README.md

 ### Virtual Nodes:
 - Each node in the cluster has a number of virtual nodes.
 Each vnode is takes a contigous set of token values.
 Lets say a node has 256 tokens then it is nothing but the node has 256 vnodes.

+-	It is still the six instances of the cassandra responsible for storing the data.

 ![](https://github.com/dilipthelip/LearnCassandra/blob/master/images/Vnodes.png)

 ## How Cassandra stores Data ?